-The deadlines for making information available will normally be as follows:
+The deadlines for submittal as mentioned in this section, will normally be as follows:

-- a) for submitting the main plan for drilling and well activities for development well: deadline for PDO, cf. Guidelines to the plan for development and operation of a petroleum deposit (PDO) and plan for installation and operation of facilities for transport and for utilisation of petroleum (PIO) (in Norwegian only), issued in February 2010, Chapter 4.15, - b) for submitting a programme for exploration and appraisal drilling activities: nine weeks before startup with a requirement for consent as mentioned in Section 25, literas a and b, as well as litera d if the facility is used to carry out drilling or well activities, cf. Section 26, Number 2, litera a, - c) for submitting general plans for drilling and well activities: monthly, - d) for submitting programmes for temporary or permanent plugback of exploration or development wells in the event of labour disputes: within four days after notification is given of collective resignation in labour disputes as mentioned in Section 39, - e) for final reports on technical drilling experiences and HSE experiences following completed drilling and well activities: no later than three months after the activity ends, cf. NORSOK D-010 Chapter 4.10.
+- a) for the main plan for drilling and well activities for development well: deadline for PDO, cf. Guidelines to the plan for development and operation of a petroleum deposit (PDO) and plan for installation and operation of facilities for transport and for utilisation of petroleum (PIO) (in Norwegian only), issued in February 2010, Chapter 4.15, - b) for programmes for exploration and appraisal drilling activities: nine weeks before start-up with a requirement for consent as mentioned in Section 25, literas a and b, as well as litera d if the facility is used to carry out drilling or well activities, cf. Section 26, Number 2, litera a, - c) for general plans for drilling and well activities: monthly, - d) for programmes for temporary or permanent plugback of exploration or development wells in the event of labour disputes: within four days after notification is given of collective resignation in labour disputes as mentioned in Section 39, - e) for final reports on technical drilling experiences, including experiences with permanent plugging and abandonment, and on HSE experiences following completed drilling and well activities: no later than three months after the activity ends, cf. NORSOK D-010 Chapter 4.10.